csc-training/csc-env-eff/part-2/workflows/snakemake-ht.md

 ## Submit Snakemake Workflow on Cluster

-Download tutorial materials (scripts and data), which have been adapted from the [official Snakemake documentation](https://snakemake.readthedocs.io/en/v6.6.1/executor_tutorial/google_lifesciences.html), from CSC Allas object storage as below:
+Download tutorial material, which has been adapted from the [official Snakemake documentation](https://snakemake.readthedocs.io/en/v6.6.1/executor_tutorial/google_lifesciences.html), from CSC Allas object storage as below:

 ```bash
 wget https://a3s.fi/snakemake_scale/snakemake_scaling.tar.gz
 tar -xavf snakemake_scaling.tar.gz
 ```
 The downloaded material includes scripts and data to run snakemake pipeline.
 You can use `snakemake_hq_puhti.sh` whose content is posted below:

 ```bash
 #!/bin/bash